michelcrypt4d4mus/pdfalyzer/README.md

 [^1]: The official Adobe PDF specification calls this tree the PDF's "logical structure", which is a good example of nomenclature that does not help those who see it understand anything about what is being described.
 I can forgive them given that they named this thing back in the 80s, though it's a good example of why picking good names for things at the beginning is so important.

-[^2]: All internal PDF objects are guaranteed to exist in the tree except in these situations when warnings will be printed:
+[^2]: An exception will be raised if there's any issue placing a node while parsing or if there are any nodes not reachable from the root of the tree at the end of parsing.
+If there are no exceptions then all internal PDF objects are guaranteed to exist in the tree except in these situations when warnings will be printed:
   `/ObjStm` (object stream) is a collection of objects in a single stream that will be unrolled into its component objects.
   `/XRef` Cross-reference stream objects which hold the same references as the `/Trailer` are hacked in as symlinks of the `/Trailer`

 [^3]: Given the nature of the PDFs this tool is meant to be scan anything resembling "rendering" the document is pointedly NOT offered.

+[^4]: `pipx` is a tool that basically runs `pip install` for a python package but in such a way that the installed package's requirements are isolated from your system's python packages.
+If you don't feel like installing `pipx` then `pip install` should work fine as long as there are no conflicts between The Pdfalyzer's required packages and those on your system already.
+(If you aren't using other python based command line tools then your odds of a conflict are basically 0%.)

-[^4]: Technically they are `SymlinkNodes`, a really nice feature of [AnyTree](https://github.com/c0fec0de/anytree).
+[^5]: Technically they are `SymlinkNodes`, a really nice feature of [AnyTree](https://github.com/c0fec0de/anytree).

-[^5]: At least they weren't catching it as of September 2022.
+[^6]: At least they weren't catching it as of September 2022.